The Innovation Collaborative’s new website brings exciting changes that are a result of input from members and stakeholders.

 The Collaborative’s research includes classroom and teacher professional development studies, in addition to the development of educational materials.
 This project is aligned with the research being done by the Collaborative’s out-of-school-time research project, which represents museums, after-school programs and other out-of-school-time learning settings.

-The K-12 Effective Practices Research Project is in its third phase.
-The K-12 group first piloted its effective practices criteria and submissions process in 2015-16.
+The K-12 Effective Practices Classroom Study Research Project is in its 4th phase.
+The K-12 classroom project first piloted its effective practices criteria and submissions process in 2015-16.
 At that time, 10 teachers whose submissions most effectively promoted the creative and innovative thinking skills were chosen as Innovation Fellows as part of the first round of research.
 The Fellows are now part of the Innovation Collaborative's planning team.
 Other Innovation Fellows will be chosen as the project progresses.

 These first Innovation Fellows are: